Syndica/sig/src/gossip/readme.md

 ### Sending Push Messages

 Push messages are periodically generated to send out new data to a subset of the network’s nodes.
-To implement this, we track a `push_cursor` variable which represents the cursor value of the last pushed value, and use the getter function `crds_table.get_entries_with_cursor(...)` to get newCrdsDataWithSignatures which have been inserted past this value (i.e., are new CrdsDataWithSignatures).
+To implement this, we track a `push_cursor` variable which represents the cursor value of the last pushed value, and use the getter function `gossip_table.get_entries_with_cursor(...)` to get newCrdsDataWithSignatures which have been inserted past this value (i.e., are new CrdsDataWithSignatures).

 In Sig, a `PushMessage` is defined as `struct { Pubkey, []CrdsDataWithSignature }`: a source pubkey, and an array of `CrdsDataWithSignature`s.
 The source pubkey will be the same pubkey on the local node's contact information.
 And the array of values will be all the new CrdsDataWithSignatures.